-The Salt Lake Institute of Genealogy, sponsored by the Utah Genealogical Association, inauguarated this scholarship in 2016 to help first-time institute attendees defray the costs of attending and take advantage of this unique type of educational opportunity.
+The Salt Lake Institute of Genealogy (SLIG) inaugurated this scholarship in 2016 to help first-time attendees defray the costs of attending their first institute.

 Who may apply:

-- they have not yet attended any of the national genealogical institutes prio to SLIG 2020;
+- They have not yet attended, nor will be attending, any of the national genealogical institutes prior to SLIG 2021.

 What the scholarship includes: